EasyIP2023/lucurious/README.md

 Inspired by the t.v series expanse and other syfy t.v shows/movies.

 Lucurious (L) Lowkey (U) unsure and curious if this is even possible, but why stop now!!!
-It\'s currently a library for building and styling 2D/3D Wayland Compositors, like for example [wayfire](https://wayfire.org/)/[wayfire github](https://github.com/WayfireWM/wayfire).
+It\'s currently a library for building and styling 2D/3D Vulkan Wayland Compositors, like for example [wayfire](https://wayfire.org/)/[wayfire github](https://github.com/WayfireWM/wayfire).
 It'll later be transformed into a Desktop Engine.
 It uses [Vulkan](https://www.khronos.org/vulkan/) and the Wayland protocol to assist in building optimal, memory efficient, easy to use graphically amazing two/three dimensional desktop environments.

 I'm not using [wlroots](https://github.com/swaywm/wlroots) because I wanted to learn more about the inner workings of the wayland protocol and how the linux graphics stack works, plus I'm working on this for my master thesis.
 [Wlroots](https://github.com/swaywm/wlroots) could be used in this project as it is an extremely good wayland compositing library and I recommend usage if you want to build your own compositor without dealing with the underlying wayland compositing features.